Lithium Extraction Methods

 Direct Lithium Extraction Traditional Production Method

-Lithium Extraction from Geothermal Brine: A Sustainable Energy-Tied Solution
+Lithium Extraction from Geothermal Brine - A Sustainable Energy-Tied Solution

 Geothermal brine presents a unique, sustainable opportunity for lithium extraction.
 Unlike conventional methods, geothermal power plants already pump hot, mineral-rich brine from underground reservoirs to generate renewable energy.
-With efficient lithium extraction, this same brine can be used to extract lithium - without additional environmental disruption.
+With efficient lithium extraction, this same brine can be used to extract lithium, without additional environmental disruption.

 How It Works